Originally published on September 16, 2019. Updated May 3rd, 2022

 - Find a niche that makes your mental health clinic different and use it in your keyword choices.
 The more you can make the keywords you are targeting unique, the less competition there is going to be for them, and the more likely you are to bring in the patients you want!
 For example, we helped one dentist achieve excellent results through Google advertising by focusing on the functional aspect of her practice, using the words “functional,” “holistic,” and “integrative” in her ads.

 - Develop relevant ads and landing pages.
 Again, the relevance of your Google advertising campaign is going to determine its success above all else.
 Make sure the keyword you are targeting shows up in your ad headline, description, and on the web page you are linking the ad to.

-Please reach out to us and schedule a free consultation!
+Ready to make the biggest impact with Google Ads?
+Reach out to us and schedule a free consultation.